rydmike/rydmike.github.io/blog_theme_demo.md

 ## More About FlexColorScheme

 To learn more about what **FlexColorScheme** does with all the properties we used above, and understanding what is involved in all its theming magic, I recommend reading the [FlexColorScheme docs](https://docs.flexcolorscheme.com/) from start to finnish, and also to when needed check out its very complete [API documentation](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/flex_color_scheme-library.html).
-Doing so, you will not only learn about FlexcolorScheme, but also get a deeper understand of theming Flutter apps in general, and get a handle on seed generated Material 3 ColorSchemes as well.
+Doing so, you will not only learn about FlexColorScheme, but also get a deeper understand of theming Flutter apps in general, and get a handle on seed generated Material 3 ColorSchemes as well.

 ## Questions?

 If there is anything in this additional stand-alone **FlexColorScheme** with **Riverpod** tutorial **ThemeDemo** app, that you would like further explanations and insights on, or maybe just to discuss the ThemeDemo app in general.
-Then your are welcome to ask your questions and add comments in the repo [Discussions](https://github.com/rydmike/theme_demo/discussions).
+Then you are welcome to ask your questions and add comments in the repo [Discussions](https://github.com/rydmike/theme_demo/discussions).
 I might extend this readme to clarify any frequent questions, or answer your questions directly in the discussions.

 | Theme Showcase 1/2                                                                                   | Theme Showcase 2/2                                                                                   |
 | ---------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |
 | <img src="https://github.com/rydmike/theme_demo/blob/master/resources/Screen09-Show1.png?raw=true"/> | <img src="https://github.com/rydmike/theme_demo/blob/master/resources/Screen10-Show2.png?raw=true"/> |

 ---
-Created 24.10.2022, Updated 25.10.2022
+Created 24.10.2022, Updated 28.10.2022